dhanya-sree316/Task_Management/README.md

 # Task_Management
 A task management web application for creating, updating, and tracking tasks.
+Task Management Application is a full-stack web application developed using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+It enables users to create, update, delete, and track tasks through an intuitive and responsive interface.
+The application includes secure user authentication and authorization using JWT.
+Users can manage their personal tasks efficiently and monitor task completion status.
+This project demonstrates full-stack development concepts, RESTful API integration, and CRUD operations.